kimiluvincent/Trivia-App-Udacity/README.md

 Yours Truly, Vincent Kimilu

 ## Acknowledgements
 The awesome team from udacicty and all my mentors from ALX.
+Thanks You All